Western law: Western legal culture

-Western culture, sometimes equated with Western civilization, Western lifestyle or European civilization, is a term used very broadly to a heritage of social norms, ethical values, traditional customs, belief systems, political systems, and specific artifacts and technologies that have some origin or association with Europe.
+Western culture, equivalent to Western civilization, refers to the culture of the Western world, which originally encompassed the Greco-Roman World, the Barbarian European peoples, and Christian European civilization prior to the Colonial period, and which now includes Latin America, the Anglosphere, and Russia as well, and as a term is used very broadly to refer to the externally cohesive but internally diverse heritage of social norms, ethical values, traditional customs, belief systems, political systems, artifacts, and technologies that have some origin or association with Christianity, Classical Antiquity, Europe, and former European colonies which were especially strongly influenced by Europeans themselves.

 Western legal culture is unified in the systematic reliance on legal constructs.
 Such constructs include corporations, contracts, estates, rights and powers to name a few.
-These concepts are not only nonexistent in primitive or traditional legal systems but they can also be which form the basis of such legal cultures.
+These concepts are nonexistent in many non-Western traditional legal systems and have been controversially argued, on the basis of the Sapir-Whorf Hypothesis, to be absent from such cultures due to being incapable of expression in their languages.

 As a general proposition, the concept of legal culture depends on language and symbols and any attempt to analyse non western legal systems in terms of categories of modern western law can result in distortion attributable to differences in language.
 So while legal constructs are unique to classical Roman, modern civil and common law cultures, legal concepts or primitive and archaic law get their meaning from sensed experience based on facts as opposed to theory or abstract.
 Legal culture therefore in the former group is influenced by academics, learned members of the profession and historically, philosophers.
 The latter group's culture is harnessed by beliefs, values and religion at a foundation level.